discogs/pymongo-job-queue/README.md

     'status': 'string',
     'site': 'string',
     'data': {
-    # define your own data structure
+        """ Add your job data here!
+Define whatever structure you want. """ }
 }
-}
 ```
-In the `data` dict you will add whatever info your job needs.
-When running this job queue with a worker, you will supply a custom Job class that will know what to do with this data.
+In the `data` dict the `JobQueue.pub` method will add whatever info your job needs.
+When running the job queue with a worker, the job queue will return a similar looking job that holds your specified data.

 ### Useage